 Using this sort of logic, we can start to construct a rules system for what should and shouldn't be indexed.
 For sites with faceted navigation, this tends to get pretty complex pretty quickly, but the best method is to assume everything should be non-indexed, unless x set of conditions are true.

 This is a far simpler method than trying to state when you want indexation to be turned off.
-Odds are, the vast majority of creatable combinations are things you don't want indexed.
+Odds are, the vast majority of combinations a user can generate are things you don't want indexed.
 Thus by starting assuming not to index something and only turning indexation on if the set conditions are met, we can easily test later if everything works correctly.

 We'd also always recommend doing this in conjunction with a keyword research project, to ensure that the orderings chosen best match how people are thinking about product category ordering.
 You might not be able to get it perfect, but if you can cater for the how the majority search, that's going to be a big help.